 - Keep property and personal information up to date and logged correctly.

-- Failure to comply could result in prosecutions, fixed penalty notices, rent stopping orders, rent repayment orders, and restrictions on terminating tenancies.
+- Failure to comply could result in prosecutions, fixed penalty notices, rent stopping orders, rent repayment orders, and restrictions on terminating standard occupations.

 - Even if you use a licensed agent you will still need to be registered.